obetomuniz/obetomuniz/README.md

 🕴&nbsp;&nbsp;**[Listtta](https://listtta.com)**

-Listtta is an improved and minimal way to use Twitter filtering the content based in our real interests instead of unnecessary notification spamming.
+Listtta is an improved, content-centrict and minimal way to use Twitter based in real interests.
 I created it using Flutter exploring the Twitter Lists feature.

 🕴&nbsp;&nbsp;[Minas Dev](https://minasdev.org)